shivyaegis/cryptography/README.md

 5. Hill
 6. Rail fence
 7. Fiestal
-8. RSA
-9. ElGamal (cryptosystem)
+8. ElGamal (cryptosystem)

 (key encryption)
-10. RSA
+9. RSA
-11. Diffie-Hellman
+10. Diffie-Hellman

 Hopefully, these code files will help you understand how plain text is encrypted and how secret keys are generated and will provide an insight onto Informational Security or Cryptography.